-According to a joint study by the University of Minnesota’s School of Public Health (UM) and National University of Singapore’s (NUS) Saw Swee Hock School of Public Health, a person’s age, smoking status and level of physical activity may have less of an impact on one’s risk of developing coronary heart disease – when compared to a Western fast food diet.
+According to a joint study by the University of Minnesota’s School of Public Health (UM) and National University of Singapore’s (NUS) Saw Swee Hock School of Public Health, a person’s age, smoking status and level of physical activity may have less of an impact on one’s risk of developing coronary heart disease – when compared to a fast food diet.

 Higher risk of coronary heart disease for fast food lovers

 Due to their demographics, “you would expect this group to have a lower risk of developing coronary heart disease.
-Instead, these study participants had a higher incidence of coronary heart disease, suggesting a strong association between frequent intake of Western fast food and coronary heart disease,” says
+Instead, these study participants had a higher incidence of coronary heart disease, suggesting a strong association between frequent intake of Western fast food and coronary heart disease,” shares

-Dr Ho Kay Woon, Senior Consultant,
+Assistant Professor Ho Kay Woon, Senior Consultant from the

-Department of Cardiology,
+Department of Cardiology at

 National Heart Centre Singapore (NHCS), a member of the

-The study showed that eating even one Western fast food once a week could increase a person’s risk of dying from coronary heart disease (also called coronary artery disease) by 20 per cent.
+Eating Western fast food once a week could increase a person’s risk of dying from coronary heart disease (also called coronary artery disease) by 20 per cent.

-The risk increases to 50 per cent for those who eat Western fast food two to three times a week, and to 80 per cent for those who eat it four times or more a week.
+For those who eat Western fast food two to three times a week, the risk increases to 50 per cent for those who eat Western fast food two to three times a week, and to 80 per cent for those who eat it four times or more a week.

 Eating fast food two times or more a week could also increase the risk of developing type 2 diabetes mellitus by 27 percent.

-What makes Western fast food so unhealthy?
+What makes fast food so unhealthy?

-A Western fast food diet is typically high in calories, sodium, trans fat, and low in dietary fibre.
+A fast food diet is typically high in calories, sodium, trans fat, and low in dietary fibre.
 Such a diet, predominantly featuring processed meat and refined carbohydrates, has been associated with the development of diseases such as

-Limit intake of local fast food for a healthy heart
+Limit intake of 'local fast food' for a healthy heart